ADAM-Lab-GW/E-I-Balance/README.md

 - `scripts/generateReport.py`

 # Available data
 Included here are the final csv files used in the larger/key figures of the paper.
-Additional data (in a raw format) is available upon request.
+Additional data (in a raw format) is available upon request due to the large nature of the data underneath (which would drastically bloat the repository)